MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 ### Network Security Groups configuration

 [Network Security Groups (NSG)](/azure/virtual-network/security-overview) provide the ability to control network access within a VNet.
 Azure Data Explorer can be accessed using two endpoints: HTTPs (443) and TDS (1433).
 The following NSG rules must be configured to allow access to these endpoints for management, monitoring, and proper operation of your cluster.
+All rules beyond those are up to your security guidelines.

 #### Inbound NSG configuration